fiquant/marketsimulator/doc/strategy.rst

 Crossing averages strategy
 --------------------------

-Crossing averages strategy can be considered as a sort of a signal strategy where the ``signal`` is difference between two moving averages of the asset's price.
+Crossing averages strategy can be considered as a sort of a signal strategy where the ``signal`` is a difference between two moving averages of the asset's price.

 .. code-block:: haskell

-    side.TwoAverages(price, alpha1, alpha2) ::= side.Signal(EWMA(price, alpha1) -
+    side.TwoAverages(price, alpha1, alpha2) ::=
-    														EWMA(price, alpha2), 0)
+        side.Signal(EWMA(price, alpha1) - EWMA(price, alpha2), 0)

 	strategy.TwoAverages(eventGen, orderFactory, alpha1, alpha2) ::=
 		strategy.Generic(eventGen, orderFactory(